Can You Ever Stop Taking Antidepressants?

-When a life event triggers the use of antidepressants, the question that inevitably follows is “How soon can I stop taking these?”
+When a life event or a diagnosis of depression triggers the use of antidepressants, you might inevitably ask, “How soon can I stop taking these?”

-While there is no one size fits all answer, the clear consensus from those on the other side of the prescription pad is to proceed with caution.
-Apart from paying attention to your own eating, exercise, and sleep patterns, there are self-assessment tools you can use prior to broaching the conversation with your doctor.
-Find out the 8 hidden signs that you might be depressed.
+While there is no one-size-fits-all answer, the clear consensus from those on the other side of the prescription pad is to proceed with caution.
+Apart from paying attention to your eating, exercise, and sleep patterns, there are self-assessment tools you can use prior to having a conversation with your doctor.

 Has depression truly lifted?